Free Shipping | 30 Day Returns | Mix & Match Sitewide

 48 Contiguous United States, Alaska & Hawaii

-We welcome international order inquires, however KwikSafety will only ship to USA addresses.
-Additionally, all sales are final for international orders and there are no returns, exchanges allowed.
-If you are outside of where we ship, we recommend giving us a US based shipping address in order to fulfill the order.
+We welcome international order inquiries; however, at KwikSafety, we only ship to addresses within the USA.
+Additionally, all sales for international orders are final, and no returns nor exchanges are allowed.
+If you are located outside of our shipping area, we recommend providing a U.S.-based shipping address to fulfill your order.

-Yes, there are bulk discounts.
+Yes, there are bulk discounts available.
 The more you buy, the more you save!

 Please see the wholesale quantity discounts tiers below: